vkkokko/oldenglishonline/README.md

 1. Download an IDE.
 We recommend Visual Studio Code which you can download [here](https://code.visualstudio.com/).
 2. Install the most recent version of Node.js.
 You can download it [here](https://nodejs.org/en/download/).
 3. Open the terminal in Visual Studio Code and make sure you're in the root folder of the project.
 If not, you can change which directory you're in by typing `cd C:\whatever_your_filepath_is`.
-My root folder is C:\Users\jkoiviv\Desktop\MA so I'd type `cd C:\Users\jkoiviv\Desktop\MA`.
+My root folder is C:\Users\Vicky\Desktop\MA so I'd type `cd C:\Users\Vicky\Desktop\MA`.
 4. If you are in the root folder, type `npm install` and press **Enter**.
 Everything you need will be installed automatically.
 5. When it is finished, type `npm run start` to build the project.
 It should open automatically in your default browser.
 If not, navigate to *localhost:3000* in your browser.